What manufacturing scheduling software a small company needs for production scheduling and control?

 8. Three best tools we recommend for a small company.
 ERP system alternatives – easy and cheap manufacturing scheduling software?

 Which software can help you to solve your production problems in the best possible way– our guide.

-These are the tools, ex. our production management software, which are constantly developed, and by investing a small monthly subscription fee you pay, as everybody else does, you can use this opportunity and contribute towards software development.
-We are improving its functions constantly, listening to users suggestions and perfecting its efficiency and usability.
+These are the tools, ex.
+Our production management software is constantly developed.
+By investing a small monthly subscription fee you pay, you can use this opportunity and contribute towards software development as everybody else does.
+We are improving its functions constantly, listening to users’ suggestions, and perfecting its efficiency and usability.

-Each of independent software companies presents a great approach how to create simple production planning tools, which are easy and user friendly.
+Each independent software company presents a great approach to creating simple production planning tools, which are easy and user-friendly.

-It would be best if you had a light and simple prototype of ERP system and the most important is control of the parts flow and inventory tracking in the system.
+It would be best if you had a light and simple prototype of the ERP system, and the most important is control of the parts flow and inventory tracking in the system.

 It would be best if you had a simple tool for simple cycles.